openstack-archive/fuel-plugin-contrail/doc/source/install_guide.rst

     .. image:: images/additional_services.png

 #.
-Activate the plugin and fill configuration fields with correct values:
+Enable the plugin and fill configuration fields with correct values:

-    *   AS number for BGP Gateway nodes communication: (defaults to 64512).
+    *   AS number for BGP Gateway nodes communication defaults to 64512

-    *   Gateway nodes IP addresses (provided as a comma-separated list) - peer addresses for BGP interaction with border routers.
+    *   IP addresses of gateway nodes provided as a comma-separated list - peer addresses for BGP interaction with border routers.

 .. raw:: latex